Nearly half of Dutch 2020 green subsidies go to Rotterdam carbon capture project

-The "Porthos" project, being developed by an industrial consortium that includes Royal Dutch Shell (RDSa.L), ExxonMobil (XOM.N), Air Liquide (AIRP.PA) and Air Products, (APD.N), aims to collect emissions from factories and refineries and store them in empty gas fields in the North Sea. read more
+The “Porthos” project, being developed by an industrial consortium that includes Royal Dutch Shell (RDSa.L), ExxonMobil (XOM.N), Air Liquide and Air Products, (APD.N), aims to collect emissions from factories and refineries and store them in empty gas fields in the North Sea.

 “This will be the first large-scale CCS (Carbon Capture and Storage) project in the European Union,” said Dilan Yeşilgöz-Zegerius, State Secretary for Economic Affairs in a statement.